Cropping (punishment): History

 Cropping is mentioned in ancient Assyrian law and the Babylonian Code of Hammurabi.

 Cropping was quite rare in England, but more common in Guernsey.
 Notable cases of cropping in England include Thomas Barrie in 1538, who reputedly died from shock following his cropping, and John Bastwick, William Prynne, and Henry Burton in 1637.
 In the 16th century, Henry VIII amended the laws on vagrancy to decree that first offences would be punished with three days in the stocks, second offences with cropping, and third offences with hanging.

 Records show that croppings took place in the United States in the late 18th century, particularly in states such as Pennsylvania and Tennessee.

 From page 153 of Reverend Samuel Peters' General History of Connecticut, written during the colonial period, there is this account:

 In Rhode Island, cropping was a punishment for crimes such as counterfeiting money, perjury, and "burning houses, barns, and outbuildings" (but not amounting to arson).
 Cropping (along with the pillory and stocks) was abolished in Tennessee in 1829, with abolition further afield starting from approximately 1839.

+American Notes, a work written by Charles Dickens in 1842, describes the cropping of fleeing slaves' ears being used as identification after capture.